gini/gini-vision-lib-android/ginivision/src/doc/source/updating-to-2-4-0.rst

 .. code-block:: java

-    // As an example we show how to allow only jpegs and pdfs smaller than 5MB
+    // As an example, here's how to allow only jpegs and pdfs smaller than 5MB
     @Override
     public void onCheckImportedDocument(@NonNull final Document document,
             @NonNull final DocumentCheckResultCallback callback) {
-        // We can apply custom checks here to an imported document and notify the Gini Vision
+        // One can apply custom checks here to an imported document and notify the Gini Vision
         // Library about the result
         // IMPORTANT: do not call super as it will lead to unexpected behaviors